riverbed/steelscript/README.md

 SteelScript and modules are distributed via [Riverbed in GitHub](https://github.com/riverbed).
 The main repository is [SteelScript](https://github.com/riverbed/steelscript).

 The recommendation is to use SteelScript latest version  available in Github, wether building your own container or installing python modules in your own environment, directly from the source code.
-See the quickstarts above.

-> [!NOTE]
-> The docs requires provides details about other installation methods but requires refresh.
+See the quickstarts above (the guide provides details about other installation methods but requires refresh).

 ##  Contribute